Australia's automotive manufacturing industry

-This report was released on 26 August 2014 and presents the Commission's views on the costs and benefits of industry-specific assistance to the automotive manufacturing industry, in light of the structural change that will occur over the next few years as Ford, Holden and Toyota close their motor vehicle manufacturing plants in Australia.
+This report presents the Commission's views on the costs and benefits of industry-specific assistance to the automotive manufacturing industry, in light of the structural change that will occur over the next few years as Ford, Holden and Toyota close their motor vehicle manufacturing plants in Australia.

 Download the report

-- Australia's Automotive Manufacturing Industry - Inquiry report (PDF - 2682 Kb)
+- Australia's automotive manufacturing industry (PDF - 2682 Kb)

 - Key points